arcinfini/abstract/README.md

 </br>

-Naming conventions you will see me follow in classes that extend from Object:
+Naming conventions that should be used to avoid collisions with internal metamethods:

 Classes will follow the CamelCase naming scheme.

 Indices that begin with two underscores and a lowercase letter are meant to be reserved for meta-values.
-These should not be created by default and should only be overridden in the case of metamethods.
+These should not be created by default and should only be overridden in the case of intentional metamethods.

-Common metamethods are the default Lua metamethods, __new, __init, __super, __object, __static.
+Common metamethods are: the default Lua metamethods, __new, __init, __super, __object, and __static.
 The only ones that are intended to be overridden are __new and __init along with the default luau metamethods.

 Indices that begin with two underscores and an upper case letter are meant to be private/protected members.
-These (at least currently) are not protected outside through the library (as its not entirely critical); they are only meant to be suggestions.
+These (at least currently) are not protected outside through the library (as its not entirely critical); they are only meant to be suggestions though there is no guaruntee this will not change in the future.